electricbookworks/ebw-training/must-have-tech-skills/text/09-data-as-content.md

 1. all the words, phrases, or parts of words and phrases, in a book, and
 2. a list of where those words or phrases appear.

 They are usually generated automatically by software, which runs through the whole book and assembles the search index.
-An editor or web developer can usually adjust settings for that software, for instance giving extra importance to words in headings, or excluding certian common words (like 'and') from the search index.
+An editor or web developer can usually adjust settings for that software, for instance giving extra importance to words in headings, or excluding certain common words (like 'and') from the search index.

 In ebooks, a search function is usually built into the ereader software.